zackaira/Blockons/readme.txt

 Add a product standout featured block for a selected product, with multiple display and design settings, bring attention to a product for your viewers to see.
 Let the viewers click through to the WooCommerce product or Add to Cart from the featured product block.

-&#128312; We don't have the block you need?
-We're going to be working on adding lots more blocks...
+&#128312; Can't find the blocks you need?
+We're working on adding lots more blocks...
 Send us some ideas and maybe we can add on the blocks you need next!

-= Blockons Offers the following Site Add-ons =
+## Blockons Offers the following Site Add-ons

 &#9989; **Website Page Loader**
 Display a neat loader while your images and page contents are loading...
 This prevents the website viewers seeing any broken layouts or images before they are loaded.
 Customize the loader background and colors to suit your website.